-- 18. Companies should disclose the following director particulars on their websites and keep them regularly updated: - a) Background and professional experience. - b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. - c) Statement of the director class to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. - d) Dates of their first appointment as a board member and subsequent reelections. - e) Shares held in the company, and any options over the same.
+- 18. Companies should disclose the following director particulars on their websites and keep them regularly updated: - a) Background and professional experience. - b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. - c) Statement of the director class to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. - d) Dates of their first appointment as a board member and subsequent re-elections. - e) Shares held in the company, and any options over the same.

-19. Following verification by the nomination committee, the annual corporate governance report should disclose the reasons for the appointment of proprietary directors at the urging of shareholders controlling less than 3 percent of capital; and explain any rejection of a formal request for a board place from shareholders whose equity stake is equal to or greater than that of others applying successfully for a proprietary directorship.
+19. After verification by the appointments committee, the annual corporate governance report should provide explanation on why proprietary directors are appointed at the request of shareholders whose shareholding interest is less than 3 % of the capital; and should explain the reasons why, if appropriate, formal requests were rejected for a presence on the board from shareholders whose shareholding interest is equal to or higher than those whose request for the appointment of proprietary directors were accepted.